owaits/ScreenMonkey.Help/start/UsingForAChurchService.md

 # Using Screen Monkey for a Church Service

 In this example, we will use Screen Monkey to help us with a church service.
-The church service will contain the following elements:
+A church service will often contain the following elements.

-1. Lead in music

-    The Lead in music is played using an MP3 file named LeadIn.MP3.

-2. Opening Song
+1. Pre Service Music played from a MP3 media file

-    The Congregation sings and lyrics are projected on the wall using a PowerPoint file named Opening.PPT.
+2. The Congregation sings and lyrics are projected

-3. Prayer or Meditation
+3. Prayer or Meditation with key points displayed on screen

-4. Discussion

-5. Offering

-    During the offering, music is played using an MP3 file named Offering.MP3.

-6. Announcements

-    The announcements are stored in a video clip named Announcements.FLV that is projected on the wall.
+6. Announcements or Notices during which upcoming events are promoted using pre-made JPEG image slides
+7. Sermon for which the preacher has provided a PowerPoint presentation containing the key points of the talk.

-7. Closing Song
+8. Closing Songs

-    The Congregation sings and lyrics are projected on the wall using a PowerPoint file named Closing.PPT.

-8. Lead out music
+8. Lead out music playlist from YouTube

-    The Lead out music is played using an MP3 file named LeadOut.MP3.

-As you can see, we need to be able to easily present different types of media.
-For our example church service, we have three different audio files in MP3 format, a video file in FLV format and two different PowerPoint presentations in .PPT format.
+As you can see, we need to be able to easily present different types of media - audio, video, text, PowerPoint, and YouTube.
+Screen Monkey can handle all these tasks.

 ## Preparing Screen Monkey before the service

-Long before the church service begins, you will want to prepare Screen Monkey.
+Before the church service begins, you will want to prepare Screen Monkey.

-First, we add these files to Screen Monkey.
+We need to collect all the of required media and copy or download it onto the computer running Screen Monkey.

 To add a media file to Screen Monkey, you click once on any of the blank squares.